 The SRS calendar has threefold meaning.

-First, it describes the mythology of the tradition, from the creation of the universe (called the cosmogonic act) during Wintrumenoþs until the scattering of the gods in endless war during Saudimenoþs and Hailagamenoþs.
+First, it describes the yearly myth of the tradition, from the creation of the universe (called the cosmogonic act) during Wintrumenoþs until the scattering of the gods in endless war during Saudimenoþs and Hailagamenoþs.
 However, it is important to remember that the myths occur in a cycle without a true beginning or end, whereas the human perception of time is only a linear, forward progression.
 That is why some mythic events early in the year take place after mythic events later in the year.

 Second, the SRS calendar follows the history of the ancient Gothic peoples and their migration across Europe.
 Some holidays celebrate historic events with a mythic twist, and some historic individuals are venerated as mythic ancestors throughout the year.

 Third, the year is the day on a macro scale.
 The months of summer are the daytime when Sauil is present, and the months of winter are the nighttime when She is gone.
-This reflects the mythology as well.
+This reflects the myths as well.
 And because days are measured from midnight to midnight, the year also starts in darkness and ends in darkness.

 The SRS calendar observes three holy days each month: one on the new moon, one on the full moon, and one on the dark moon.
 While the new and full moon holidays are all unique, the holiday celebrated on the dark moon, called Ustauhtimats, is the same every month.